 Type the abstract on a separate page and do not exceed 150 words.
-Include the following headings in your abstract: Objective, Methods, Results and Conclusions.
+Include the following headings in your abstract: Objective, Methods, Results and Conclusion.
 After each heading, write a brief synopsis of the relevant portion of your paper.
 Submit three to five key words with your abstract.
+Key words are used to index your article.
+Key words should identify the isotope and/or radiopharmaceutical, name of the procedure, organ of interest, disease or other important study parameters.